Skukuza Science Leadership Initiative (SSLI) Campus officially opened in September 2017.

 - The SSLI was provided access to a plot of land on the outskirts of the Skukuza staff village in response to a proposal to establish a sustainably built education, training and research facility.

 - After four years of facilities design and development, the SSLI Campus was officially opened in September 2017.

 Researchers staying at SSLI Campus in the Kruger National Park can take advantage of opportunities in a highly diverse semi-arid savanna environment.
-Given the size of the park, the diversity of vegetation types and landscapes, the ecological (soil nutrient, rainfall and fire regime) gradients and intact faunal and floral communities, the SSLI Campus ideally located to engage in a broad range of autecological, community and landscape research, as well as for conservation science.
-Furthermore, the contrast between the protected areas and transforming landscapes outside the park, offer significant opportunities social-ecological studies.
+Given the size of the park, the diversity of vegetation types and landscapes, the ecological gradients (soil nutrient, rainfall and fire regime), and the intact faunal and floral communities, the SSLI Campus is ideally located to engage in a broad range of autecological, community, and landscape research as well as for conservation science.
+Furthermore, the contrast between the protected areas and transforming landscapes outside the park offer significant opportunities for social-ecological studies.

-Staff and visiting scientists focus on ecological pattern and process, employing both observational and experimental approaches in short- and long-term studies.
-Education and research span a broad spectrum of ecology and conservation, including contemporary approaches to plant trait ecology and disease ecology in disturbance driven environments, to investigations into the consequences of urbanization on ecological interactions using emerging technologies for biodiversity monitoring.
+Staff and visiting scientists focus on ecological pattern and process, employing both observational and experimental approaches in short-term and long-term studies.
+Education and research span a broad spectrum of ecology and conservation including contemporary approaches to plant trait ecology and disease ecology in disturbance-driven environments as well as investigations into the consequences of urbanization on ecological interactions using emerging technologies for biodiversity monitoring.

 - Functional Trait Ecology.
 Functional ecology investigates the relationship between species functional traits and community composition.
 We use trait-based approaches, combining observational and manipulative studies to investigate fundamental questions related to community assembly patterns, as well as aiming to understand the impacts of loss of functional groups on ecosystem function.